-We’re on the verge of a remarkable achievement – almost 100 years of helping our clients take charge of their freight spend.
+We’re celebrating a remarkable achievement – 100 years of helping our clients take charge of their freight spend.
 Every day, we save our clients money by uncovering incorrect charges and duplicate invoices, and making recommendations to help them save even more.

 As an extension of your business, we take our responsibilities very seriously.
 We review every invoice, match it against a bill of lading number and negotiated carrier rates and identify anything that is out of line.
 We follow up with carriers to ensure errors are corrected.
 If requested, we pay carriers on your behalf and only what they are due.
 And, we provide the information your team members need to effectively manage your transportation function.

 For your finance department…